fdiaz/move-fast-talk/presentation.md

 # [fit] More structure
 ## [fit] _**Distributed responsibilities**_

-^ That means that is not only the manager role to
+^ That means that is not only the manager role to care for the project.
+Is everybody that's involved.

 ---